 Module 6 – How to Use Your Pelvic Health Toolkit for Doulas/Birth Practitioners

 • Questionnaires, client education and handouts, checklists, when to refer, resources, product suggestions, etc.

 Module 7 – Pulling The Pieces Together + Self Discovery

 • Getting to know your own body – self-exploration of breath, pelvic floor movement and biomechanics, pelvic floor muscle engagement, and more.
 This is a movement and awareness session that will require space, a yoga mat, and comfortable clothes you can move in.

-• Final review, case study presentation, Q & A, 90-120 mins.
+· Final review, case study assignment, in depth review of key topics, Q & A, 60 mins.
 Required for course completion.

 Ibukun is a passionate advocate for pelvic health and it shines through in her work.
 As a sought after speaker, she has engaged various audiences including post secondary students, labour and delivery nurses, midwives, and many large and small community organizations.
-Ibukun facilitates childbirth education classes (with a focus on pelvic health) and has supported hundreds of families through birth and the postpartum period both as a health professional and as a friend.
+Ibukun is also a childbirth educator, doula, and instructor with Doula Canada, Reframe Rehab, and Physio Plus.